<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 Communications inside a mine are integral to the safety of the workers, and failure of those lines could result in an accident.
 Electronics used in environments producing flammable gases like hydrogen and propane cannot have a risk of sparking or overheating, or an explosion is imminent.

-Our Obsolescence guide can help you find the right engineering solution:
+Our obsolescence guide can help you find the right engineering solution:

 New call-to-action